Please zoom in or click on one of the areas to view the properties.

 Early surrender of the tenancy Should a tenant need to surrender the tenancy early and the Landlord agrees to re-let the property, the liability for the payment of rent will end once a new tenant is found and takes up occupation.
 However, the tenant will still need to cover the Landlord’s costs for re-letting the property.

-For any individual tenant renting a property under a Non-Assured Shorthold Tenancy the following charges are also payable: A one off upfront payment of £180 per tenancy which is a contribution towards processing the application, drawing up the Tenancy Agreement and registering the deposit.
+Tenancy Agreements not subject to the Tenant Fees Act 2019.
+A one off upfront payment of £180 per tenancy which is a contribution towards processing the application, drawing up the Tenancy Agreement and registering the deposit.

 Tenant reference charge (£60 per tenant) covers collecting and verifying references from employer/accountant and previous landlord reference as well as carrying out a credit check and collecting a copy of passport, proof of residency, bank statements and a recent payslip.